abitofhelp/servicelib/docs/diagrams/README.md

 ### Architecture Diagrams

 - **Package Dependencies** - Shows the dependencies between the main packages in ServiceLib
+- **Improved Package Dependencies** - Shows a proposed improved package structure with interface packages to reduce coupling
 - **Layered Architecture** - Illustrates the layered architecture of ServiceLib

 ### Component Diagrams